kezabelle/django-jackfrost/README.rst

 TODO
 ====

-- Read the URLs for existing medusa renderers to improve migration.
 - Figure out which ideas from `django-bakery`_ I'd like to approximate.
 - Provide feedback when running the management command.
 Currently there's none.
 - Allow for speeding up builds by sharding the URLs across multiple processes.